 Stop the #CensorshipMachine – Suggested talking points

-1. Say your name, where you live, and a bit about yourself (for example that you are a parent, a student, an artist, retired…)
+1. Say your name, where you live, and a bit about yourself (for example that you are a parent, a student, an artist, an organisation representative, retired…)

 2. Tell them you’re calling about the Copyright Directive and the upcoming JURI committee vote in June.